Academics

 • Q. Will my student have enough time to learn all the necessary material in AP classes?

-Yes, AP courses will continue to meet 5 days per week both semesters and your days per week (2 in-person/2 asynchronous) during Minimester as they have in previous years.
+Yes, AP courses will continue to meet 5 days per week both semesters and four days per week (2 in-person/2 asynchronous) during Minimester as they have in previous years.

 • Q. What changes will specifically impact Middle School students?